crums-io/stowkwik/README.md

 * MockCodec - read/write codec used by the BinaryObjectManager

 ## Limits

-~~A few thousand objects per store.
-Basically, the max number of files per directory in the file system.
-(Working on fixing this as I write.)~~
-Done.

 Practically the limits of your storage medium.
 This uses a pretty scalable, deeper as you grow, directory structure.